Skip Navigation

 You can also return sharps for free at a local pharmacy.

 The Electronic Drop-Off Depot is open Wednesday to Saturday, 8 a.m. to 6 p.m.
 Residents can drop off household electronics such as laptops, desktops, keyboards, monitors, TVs, projectors, radios, speakers, VCRs, DVD players, telephones (landline and cell phones), mp3 players, etc. free of charge.
-Businesses are asked to contact waste management at 705-474-0400 ext: 5221 before bringing electronics to the Depot.
+Businesses are asked to contact the Household Hazardous Waste Depot at 705-476-9814 before bringing electronics to the Depot.

 Old medicine may not work and could even harm you.
 Old/unused medicine must be disposed of safely.
 This includes all prescription and non-prescription medications, vitamins and herbal products.